Dave Stewart (Eurythmics): Film, television and soundtrack work

 He collaborated with Mick Jagger to record songs which appear on the soundtrack to the movie Alfie, released in 2004.
 The soundtrack includes the critically acclaimed song "Old Habits Die Hard", which won a Golden Globe award for Best Original Song from a Motion Picture.

 In 2010 the song Love Lives, originally from the 2009 EP Let's Do It Again, is included in the soundtrack of the movie Repo Men.

 In 2012, together with Rosemary Reed, Stewart was the executive co-producer of Living The Life series on Sky Arts.
 He also recorded an exclusive soundtrack for the new episodes.

 Stewart is the co-creator and executive producer of the 2012 ABC sitcom Malibu Country starring Reba McEntire.

-Stewart co-created and voiced several characters on the Adult Swim original series Mr. Pickles.
-His roles have so far included that of Mr. Pickles, Floyd, Linda, Dispatch and Deer Hunter #2.
-He also played Dispatch on the spin-off Momma Named Me Sheriff beginning in 2019.

 Stewart created and executive produces the NBC unscripted series Songland, which gives new songwriters a chance to have their original compositions recorded by an established artist, with a single released immediately following each episode.
 The panel of judges on Songland include Ryan Tedder, Ester Dean and Shane McAnally.
 The series premiered in the summer of 2019 and averaged 5.1 million viewers per episode, the most for a new unscripted series that summer.
 NBC announced that the series had been renewed for a second season in September 2019.

 Musical theatre

 Stewart wrote the musical Barbarella, based on the 1968 film, which premiered in Vienna on 11 March 2004.
-Stewart wrote music and lyrics (with Glen Ballard) for Ghost the Musical, which opened at the Piccadilly Theatre in London's West End in June 2011.
+Stewart later wrote music and lyrics (with Glen Ballard) for Ghost the Musical, which premiered at the Manchester Opera House in March 2011, ahead of a transfer to the Piccadilly Theatre in London's West End in June the same year; the show subsequently opened on Broadway in 2012.

+In 2021 Stewart teamed up with Joss Stone to write and produce a new stage production of The Time Traveller's Wife, based on the Audrey Niffenegger novel of the same name.
+The show received its premiere in September 2022 at the Storyhouse in Chester, before transferring to London's west end, where it began previews at the Apollo Theatre in October 2023.